 Prescription Painkillers Facts

-Abusing prescription painkillers (Vicodin and Oxycontin) can lead to an abnormal mental state, which generally involved excessive sleepiness or unconsciousness.
-In some rare cases, abuse can lead to overdose symptoms including respiratory depression, seizure and coma.
+Abusing prescription painkillers can lead to an abnormal mental state, which generally involves excessive sleepiness or unconsciousness.
+In some cases, drug abuse can lead to overdose symptoms including respiratory depression, seizure and coma.

 Heroin is a highly addictive drug that is snorted, smoked or injected.
-If an injection is a preferred route, this usually occurs several times per day.
-A euphoria from the drug lasts between 45 seconds to several minutes and is followed by sedation and tranquility.
+If an injection is a preferred route, use usually occurs several times per day.
+The euphoria brought about by this kind of drug use lasts between 45 seconds to several minutes, followed by a state of sedation and tranquility.